Parkland High School (Pennsylvania)

-Parkland High School is a large public high school in South Whitehall Township, near Allentown, Pennsylvania.
-The school serves students in grades 9–12 and is the only high school for the Parkland School District.
+Parkland High School is a large public high school in South Whitehall Township, Pennsylvania, near Allentown.
+The school serves students in grades 9–12 and is the only high school in Parkland School District.

-As of the 2021-22 school year, the school had an enrollment of 3,171 students, according to National Center for Education Statistics data.
+As of the 2023–24 school year, it had a student population of 3,242, according to National Center for Education Statistics data, making it the fourth-largest public high school in Pennsylvania.

 History

+20th century

-Parkland High School was formed in 1949 when North Whitehall Township and South Whitehall Township merged to create Parkland Union School District, with Upper Macungie Township joining in 1950.
-Its predecessor, South Whitehall High School, was housed in the current day Troxell Building.
-Parkland used the same facility until a larger building on Route 309 in Orefield was completed in 1954, which served as the high school for 45 years.
+Parkland High School was formed in 1949 when North Whitehall Township and South Whitehall Township merged to create Parkland Union School District.
+The following year, in 1950, Upper Macungie Township also joined the school district.

+Parkland High School's predecessor, South Whitehall High School, was located in the present-day Troxell Building at 2219 North Cedar Crest Boulevard.
+In 1954, a larger building was built to serve as Parkland High School, located on Route 309 in Orefield, and it served as the high school for 45 years.

 In 1999, the new and current Parkland High School building on Cedar Crest Boulevard was opened due to overcapacity of the Orefield building.
+The school was designed by the architecture firm Armstrong, Torseth, Skold & Rydeen and was based on two of the firm's prior high school buildings in Minnesota and Illinois.
+The old school, in turn, was renovated and renamed Orefield Middle School, which replaced Troxell Junior High School.

+21st century

-The old school was renovated and renamed Orefield Middle School, replacing Troxell Junior High School.
-When viewed from above, the layout of the current building and grounds closely approximate the shape of the Millennium Falcon, a spacecraft featured in the Star Wars films.
+In April 2012, the online news outlet HuffPost reported that, viewed from above, the layout of the current building and grounds closely approximate the shape of the Millennium Falcon, a spacecraft featured in the Star Wars films.
 School officials claim that the design was not deliberate.

-The Parkland High School campus comprises 128 acres and was built with three entrances: One entrance for the main academic and administration entrance, one for the cafeteria and gymnasium, and one for the auditorium.
+The Parkland High School campus spans 128 acres and has three entrances, including one for the main academic and administration entrance, one for the cafeteria and gymnasium, and one for the auditorium.
 The entrances are labeled by academics, athletics, and arts.